OpenSprites/OpenSprites-Origin/Site/site-api/README.md

  - downloads (object):
      - this_week (int): The number of downloads this week for this asset
 	 - total (int): The total number of downloads for this asset
+ - description (string): The uploader's description of the asset

 ## stuff.php ##
 Returns an array of [asset objects](#the-asset-object) belonging to the specified user